 10. CAN YOU INTRODUCE ME TO YOUR AGENT?

-99% of all authors have had to do the following in order to secure an agent – write like crazy, revise like nuts and learn to pitch your own work and research/query agents.
+Don’t feel like you’re at a disadvantage if you can’t get a personal referral to an agent.
+Nearly all authors (including me!) have had to do the following in order to secure an agent – write like crazy, revise like nuts, learn to pitch your own work and research/query agents (without any personal referrals whatsoever).

 11. NOW THAT YOU HAVE SEVERAL PUBLISHING DEALS, DO YOU FEEL DIFFERENT?